 Actions 2 and 3 were deemed to be effective based on an analysis of the district-wide implementation of AIM and master schedule at Rio Bravo-Greeley school showing an increase back to full-day electives of CTE, PLTW, and AIM courses.
-Based on analysis of available data, the district believes that the actions in Goal 3 are effective in making progress towards the goal.
-Actions 2 and 3 were deemed to be effective based on increasing the number of students who were able to participated in broad course of study such as CTE, PLW and AIM courses.
+Based on the analysis of available data, the district believes that the actions in Goal 3 are effective in making progress towards the goal.
+Actions 2 and 3 were deemed to be effective based on increasing and maintaining the number of students who were able to participate in broad-course of studies such as CTE, PTLW, and AIM courses.

-We increased the number of students who participated in CTE, PLW, and AIM courses from 0 in 2020-2021 to 105.
+After school closures due to the COVID-19 pandemic, RBGUSD increased the number of students who participated in CTE, PLW, and AIM courses from 0 in 2020-2021 to 105 and maintained appropriate numbers.
+The 2023-2024 school year will bring more CTE courses to offer to middle school students.